MouthFull/mvc/README.md

 ## Usage

 - Navigate the main page at localhost:5000/home/index
-- input an ingredient and click the "+" button to include it in your list
+- Input an ingredient and click the "+" button to include it in your list
-- click "search" when you are ready to search for recipes
+- Click "search" when you are ready to search for recipes
 ![image](https://user-images.githubusercontent.com/67556178/120580811-68ee9b80-c3ef-11eb-9fcd-16cf4e04a98d.png)

-- click on a meal idea to navigate to the recipe summary
+- Click on a meal idea to navigate to the recipe summary

-- click on "history" in the nav bar to view recipes other users have visited
+- Click on "history" in the nav bar to view recipes other users have visited

 ## Contributors